JulienBe/lxone-odoo/README.md

 ### Hooks

 The hooks are the main entry point of this module.
 They are used to define events in Odoo that should trigger the synchronisation of a related object.
 For example, when a user writes some new values to a product, that product should be uploaded.

-This is acheived by the oe_product.py file in the hooks directory overriding the write field and calling self.upload (Note that this method is provided by having the product.product class inherit from oe_lx).
+This is acheived by the oe_product.py file in the hooks directory overriding the write field and calling self.upload (Note that this method is provided by having the product.product class subclass oe_lx).

 The upload method takes a cursor, uid, single or a list of browse records, and finally a subclass of the lx_data class defined in the serialization folder.